Pablo123GitHub/recipes/README.md

 * Ruby 2.4.2
 * Backend Database with Postgresql
 * Tests with built-in testing framework : Minitest
+* Adding rails Rspec to test some models
 * Styling with Bootstrap
 * Deployment with Heroku